 Other adverse effects that can occur as a consequence of a Brevital overdose include injuries to the body from a fall, pneumonia, and miscarriages.
 A Brevital overdose requires immediate medical attention, so call 911 or seek help at a hospital.
 Not treating a Brevital addiction raises the chances of having a fatal overdose.

 - About 10 percent of all barbiturate overdoses, including those from Brevital, are fatal, typically from lung or heart issues.

 - An estimated 300 tons of barbiturates, including Brevital, are legally produced in the United States annually.

-- Barbiturates are typically prescribed more often for older or senior-age adults as sedatives than other age groups.
+- Barbiturates are typically prescribed more often for older adults as sedatives than other age groups.